-Rather than attempt to paint silence itself, my work particularizes physical sensations that intensify when external noise, chatter, and endless stimuli falls away.
+My work explores our finite resources - including the resources of time, attention, and silence.
+It examines the relationship between human senses and that of our natural physical environment.
+Rather than attempt to paint silence itself, my work particularizes physical sensations that intensify when external noise, chatter, and endless stimuli fall away.
 The paintings evoke multi-sensory experience and memory, sensations heightened in solitude.
-My goal is to create a space that is quiet – but also rich with emotion and memory.
-Its imagery comes from time spent in natural spaces, like the Boundary Waters Canoe Area Wilderness, Lake Superior, Big Blue, Wind River Range, Chaco Canyon, Dead Horse Point and Botswana.
+The goal of my work is to create a space that is quiet but also rich with emotion and memory.
+Over the past several years I have been re-forging my connection with nature through spending time alone in wild places and reflecting back on those experiences through painting.
+Its inspiration comes from time I have spent in natural, remote spaces including the Boundary Waters Canoe Area Wilderness, Lake Superior, Big Blue, Wind River Range, Chaco Canyon, and Botswana.

 I am always looking up.
 So, although my paintings are not specific representations of place, they reference sky and weather.
 I grew up in Minnesota and have kept this place as my home base for more than 30 years, so I am intensely aware of environmental changes that are beginning to affect ecosystems in this region.
 My latest paintings in this exhibition are inspired by the current volatile weather.
 Weather is the ultimate in small talk, but what once was an effortless topic can now be a point of polarization and anxiety because of climate change.
 We chat about the weather as a safe subject, perhaps, but also because weather is important to us physically and psychologically.